iamboonnnnn/CleverGuard/README.md

-# CleverGuard - Advanced Phishing Protection Chrome Extension
+# CleverGuard - Advanced Phishing Protection Browser Extension

-🛡️ **CleverGuard** is a powerful Chrome extension that protects users from phishing attacks by detecting suspicious links and displaying warning overlays before users can access potentially dangerous websites.
+🛡️ **CleverGuard** is a powerful browser extension that protects users from phishing attacks by detecting suspicious links and displaying warning overlays before users can access potentially dangerous websites.
+Compatible with **Chrome and all Chromium-based browsers** including Edge, Brave, Opera, and Vivaldi.

 > **🚧 Demo Project:** This is a **hackathon demonstration** showcasing phishing protection concepts.
 Current detection capabilities are limited to a basic dataset.
 Future versions will include expanded databases and AI-powered detection.